EmilyBlundell/bitcoin_babes/README.md

 > flask run
 ```
 7. In the command line, run the main.py file
+8. Open your browser and open the urls with the different endpoints
 ## Authors

 Iman Kasmani, Emily Blundell, Rebecca Clarke, Promise Edah Frank and Amanda Gitau